(updated April 23 2018)

-Please join us for the second get-together of 2018!
-More details to follow via email in February!
+Please come and join us for the second get-together of the 2018 school year!

 The first get-together of 2018 took place January 28th 3 – 5.30 pm with 10 people taking part: Tim Ashwell, Andy Barfield, Martin Cater, Nicole Gallagher, Tokiko Hori, Ian Hurrell, Fumiko Kurosawa, Jenny Morgan, Mike Nix, and Alex Shaitan, and regrets from: Mayumi Abe, Dexter Da Silva, Satchie Haga, Chika Hayashi, Kio Iwai, Peter Joun, Nick Kasparek, Miyuki Kimura, Akiko Kiyota, Debjani Ray, Colin Rundle, Koki Tomita, and Keiko Yuyama.
 This was a high-energy session, starting on the dot, people talking in pairs and changing once or twice through to 5.30 pm, and time flying by as if in the blink of an eye.
 Woooosh!